tjmaynes/tjmaynes.com/_posts/2021-09-01-finding-and-reporting-a-swiftui-bug.md

 }
 ```

-Next, in a file called `ContentView.swift`, we create a reusable View called `ButtonView`, which contains a Text title and a tappable button, so that the user can to navigate to the different screens.
+Next, in a file called `ContentView.swift`, we'll create a reusable View called `ButtonView`, which contains a Text title and a tappable button, so that the user can to navigate to the different screens.

 ```swift
 import SwiftUI